Mon – Sun: 24/7 Electrical

 Fluorescent tubes, known for their energy efficiency, create light through a fascinating process.
 Inside the glass tube, a small amount of mercury vapour and inert gases like argon reside.
 When electricity flows through the tube, a component called a ballast regulates the current.
 Additionally, a starter (in older models) provides a high-voltage surge to initiate the process.

-This surge excites the mercury vapour, causing it to emit invisible ultraviolet (UV) light.
-The inside of the tube is coated with a special material called a phosphor.
-This phosphor absorbs the UV light and re-emits it as visible light, creating the familiar fluorescent glow.
+This surge excites the mercury vapour, causing it to release invisible ultraviolet (UV) light.
+The tube’s interior is coated with a substance called phosphor.
+This phosphor absorbs the UV and re-emits it as visible light, producing the well-known fluorescent glow.

 Fluorescent tubes come in different diameters designated by a T followed by a number (e.g., T8, T12).
 T12 tubes are larger in diameter and are being phased out due to lower efficiency.
 T8 tubes are more common today and offer a good balance of size and efficiency.
 Applications for fluorescent tubes include offices, schools, and commercial buildings.